Berry-Esseen bound and precise moderate deviations for products of random matrices: Introduction

-where $\nu$ is the unique stationary probability measure of the Markov chain $X_n^x$ on $\mathbb{P}^{d-1}$, $ \sigma^2 = \lim_{n\to\infty} \frac{1}{n} \mathbb{E} \big[(\log |G_n x| - n\lambda)^{2} \big]$ is the asymptotic variance independent of $x$, and $\Phi$ is the standard normal distribution function.
-The optimal conditions for the CLT to hold true have been established recently by Benoist and Quint \cite{BQ2016}.
+where $\nu$ is the unique stationary probability measure of the Markov chain $X_n^x$ on $\mathbb{P}^{d-1}$, $ \sigma^2 = \lim_{n\to\infty} \frac{1}{n} \mathbb{E} \big[(\sigma(G_n,x) - n\lambda)^{2} \big]$ is the asymptotic variance independent of $x$, and $\Phi$ is the standard normal distribution function.
+The optimal conditions for the CLT to hold true have been established recently by Benoist and Quint \cite{BQ16a}.

+The next step in these studies is to know how precise are the approximations in the LLN and the CLT.
+The asymptotic of the large deviation probabilities describes the rate of convergence in the LLN, and the Berry--Esseen bound characterizes that in the CLT.
+For sums of independent random variables these topics have been extensively studied over many decades, and have been proved to play the key role for many problems in probability theory and mathematical statistics.
+For deep and optimal results in this direction we refer to the pioneering works of Cram\'{e}r \cite{Cra38}, Esseen \cite{Ess45}, Bahadur and Rao \cite{BR60}, Petrov \cite{Pet65} and to the monographs of Petrov \cite{Pet75}, Stroock \cite{Str84}, Varadhan \cite{Var84}, Dembo and Zeitouni \cite{DZ09} and Borovkov and Borovkov \cite{BB08}.

-A very important topic is the study of large and moderate deviation probabilities, which describe the rate of convergence in the law of large numbers.
-For an account to the theory of large deviations for sums of independent random variables we refer to Cram\'{e}r \cite{Cramer38}, Petrov \cite{Petrov75book}, Strook \cite{Str84}, Varadhan \cite{Var84} and Dembo and Zeitouni \cite{DZ09}.
-For products of random matrices, precise large deviations asymptotics have been considered e.g.\ by Le Page \cite{LePage1982}, Buraczewski and Mentemeier \cite{BS2016}, Guivarc'h \cite{Guivarch2015}, Benoist and Quint \cite{BQ2017}, Sert \cite{Sert19}, Xiao, Grama and Liu \cite{XGL18}.
-For moderate deviations, very little results are known.
-Benoist and Quint \cite{BQ2017} have recently established the asymptotic for the logarithm of probabilities of moderate deviations for reductive groups, which in our setting reads as follows: for any interval $B \subseteq \mathbb{R}$, and positive sequence $(b_n)_{n\geq 1}$ satisfying $\frac{b_n}{n}\rightarrow0$ and $\frac{b_n}{\sqrt{n}}\to \infty$, it holds, uniformly in $x \in \mathbb{P}^{d-1}$, that
+For products of random matrices the known results about the rate of convergence in the LLN and the CLT are far from being optimal, although there are already important studies on the topic.
+The main goal of the present paper is to fill in this gap by proving large deviation asymptotics and Berry--Esseen type bounds which are close to definitive.
+Precise large deviation asymptotics originate from the work of Le Page \cite{LeP82} and more recently have been considered e.g.\ by Guivarc'h \cite{Gui15}, Benoist and Quint \cite{BQ16b}, Buraczewski and Mentemeier \cite{BM16}, Sert \cite{Ser19}, Xiao, Grama and Liu \cite{XGL18}.
+For moderate deviations, very few results are known.
+Benoist and Quint \cite{BQ16b} have recently established the moderate deviation principle for reductive groups, which in our setting reads as follows: for any interval $B \subseteq \mathbb{R}$, and positive sequence $(b_n)_{n\geq 1}$ satisfying $\frac{b_n}{n}\rightarrow0$ and $\frac{b_n}{\sqrt{n}}\to \infty$ as $n\to\infty$, it holds uniformly in $x \in \mathbb{P}^{d-1}$ that

-A functional moderate deviation principle has been established by Cuny, Dedecker and Jan \cite{CDM2017}.
+A functional moderate deviation principle has been established by Cuny, Dedecker and Jan \cite{CDM17}.